Lie groups and Lie algebras: Real forms of exceptional Lie algebras

 The Vogan diagram of $\theta$ is determined by the numbers $\alpha_j(\theta)=\pm 1$: if this number is $1$ then $j$ is white, and if it is $-1$ then $j$ is black.
 Now, we have

 This equals $\alpha_j(\theta)$ unless $\alpha_i(\theta)=-1$ and $a_{ij}$ is odd.
 Thus we obtain the following lemma.

-\begin{lemma} Suppose the Vogan diagram of $\theta$ contains a black vertex $j$.
-Then changing the colors of all neighbors $i$ of $j$ such that $a_{ij}$ is odd gives an equivalent Vogan diagram. \end{lemma}
+\begin{lemma} Suppose the Vogan diagram of $\theta$ contains a black vertex $i$.
+Then changing the colors of all neighbors $j$ of $i$ such that $a_{ij}$ is odd gives an equivalent Vogan diagram. \end{lemma}

-The same lemma holds, with the same proof, in the case of another inner class (which for exceptional Lie algebras is possible only for $E_6$), except we should ignore the vertices matched into pairs (so $i$ and $j$ should be $\theta$-stable vertices).
+The same lemma holds, with the same proof, in the case of the other inner class (which for exceptional Lie algebras is possible only for $E_6$), except we should ignore the vertices matched into pairs (so $i$ and $j$ should be $\theta$-stable vertices).